WHAT IS A BARD MICROCOLLEGE?

 Small seminars taught by experienced professors who are invested in student learning and potential — no big lectures, no teaching assistants.
 Standards and expectations are high.

-WHAT DO I NEED TO GET IN?
+WHAT DO STUDENTS NEED TO GET IN?

 A high school diploma or its equivalent (GED/HSE/ TASC).
 Curiosity, ambition, a willingness to work hard, and an open mind.